How To Choose Bolts

 When choosing bolts, there is not a definitive criteria, so make a call based on the advantages.

 For me, I tend to use Coarse threads for smaller bolts (1/4″, 6mm and smaller) most of the time.
 With larger bolts, I use fine threads in vibration situations and when clamping force is critical.
 On the folding trailer tongue, for instance, the clamping bolts are 1/2″-20 (fine thread).
 Grade 8 for strength over-kill.
-The pivot bolts are not tight (or it wouldn’t pivot), so they don’t enter the calculation, but they are the same size and thread so everything matches.
+The pivot bolts are not tight (or it would not pivot), so they do not enter the calculation, but they are the same size and thread so everything matches.
 (And, use the same wrenches on everything.)

 Choice Factor 7 – Length